First-principles study of strain behavior in iron-based fluorides of tungsten bronze type as cathode materials for alkali-ion batteries: Discussion

 For TTB Na$_x$FeF$\mathrm{_3}$ the ZS behavior was already measured experimentally and explained above by our atomistic simulations.
 In the case of K$\mathrm{^+}$, there is no site type that provides a sufficient compensation mechanism to maintain small global volume changes.
 For Li, however, both occupations of the 4-sites and of the 5-sites lead to a global volume reduction, while the occupation of the 3-sites expands the cell volume.
-This results in a small global volume change of 0.4\% for the entire concentration range.
-However, if, as described here, the intercalation would strictly follow the site types, cell volume changes that go far beyond ZS behavior would be expected for the intermediate concentration steps.
-However, since this also applies to TTB Na$_x$FeF$\mathrm{_3}$, where small changes were consistently measured in the experiments, it seems reasonable to expect a more mixed occupation and hence less pronounced global volume changes to a certain extent for TTB Li$_x$FeF$\mathrm{_3}$ as well.
-Temperature as well as kinetic effects may cause a more mixed occupation of sites.
-Thus, this compound represents a promising candidate material for ZS applications, with a theoretical capacity of 223 mAh/g and an average voltage of 3.23 V.
+This results in a small global volume change of 0.8 \% for the entire concentration range.
+For intermediate concentration changes, we calculated larger volume changes, far beyond ZS behavior, when the occupation occurs strictly stepwise by site-type (e.g., $\Delta V_0$=-7.8\% from \textit{x}=0 to \textit{x}=0.4 for the occupation of the 5-sites, see Fig.\ \ref{fig5:systematic_volumes} (c), left).
+However, as stated above, it is reasonable to expect a more mixed occupation, and hence less pronounced global volume changes at intermediate concentrations (see also Fig.\ \ref{fig4:naxfef_volumes} (a)).
+Thus, TTB Li$_x$FeF$\mathrm{_3}$ represents a promising candidate material for ZS applications, with a theoretical capacity of 223 mAh/g and an average voltage of 3.23 V. For smaller cations, which show global volume contractions upon intercalation of certain site-types, a ZS mechanism can be achieved due to mixed occupation and hence the iron-based fluorides TB structures are not suitable ZS materials for the large K$\mathrm{^+}$ cations and for Na$\mathrm{^+}$ cations only for limited concentration ranges.